jamesesguerra/vault/networking/7 - Security/3 - Securing Network Protocols.md

 ![[ssl-handshake.png]]

 **key derivation**
 Both Bob and Alice use the shared message secret to generate 4 keys.
 Each party generates a pair of keys: so they would have a key for encrypting data sent, and a key for verifying the integrity of the data.
+These symmetric keys are used in their subsequent data exchanges.

+**data transfer**
+Now that both Alice and Bob share the same 4 session keys, they can start to send secured data over the TCP connection.
+SSL breaks the byte stream into records, appends a MAC to each record for integrity-checking, and then encrypts the record + MAC.
+Bob inputs the record data along with the MAC key into a hashed function, and then uses his encryption key to encrypt the result.